cuthbertLab/music21/buildDoc/rst/overviewNotes.rst

 >>> d2.quarterLength
 1.5

 Some of the Duration parameters are settable.
 In the following example the :attr:`~music21.duration.Duration.quarterLength` property is set to a new value.
 All corresponding parameters are updated when necessary.
+While any floating point number can be used to set the quarter length, using the most accurate values for fractions is desirable.
+Note that in Python 2.x integer division results in integers; setting a `quarterLength` property to 1/3 will result in a 0, while 1/3.0 will result in a triplet (0.33333333333333331).

 >>> d1.quarterLength = 2.25
 >>> d1.type